Alternative methods to register are by email (Joanne@CreativeMoment.im) or phone (text/ voice: 1-250-812-2501).

 During the pandemic, singing is avoided at in-person sessions (only virtual sessions online welcome singing along to songs).

 For indoor sessions, masks that cover the mouth and nose are worn, except when located at least 2 metres apart and eating or drinking.
-BC’s exemptions for wearing a mask: people with health conditions or with physical, cognitive or mental impairments who cannot wear one, people who cannot remove a mask on their own, and children under the age of 12.
+BC’s exemptions for wearing a mask: people who are unable to wear a mask due to a health condition or a physical, cognitive or mental impairment, and people who are unable to put on or remove a mask without the assistance of another person.
+People who are not wearing a mask are asked to stay 3 metres apart from others.

 If a participant needs to see the facilitator’s face for speechreading, then physical distancing and ventilation is increased and a face shield is worn if a clear mask is not available.